The Global SoS Network

 For a long time, the civil, human rights and international development communities have been focusing on a multitude of grievances and intractable situations that in most countries impede the improvement of wellbeing and the sustainable growth of labour productivity.
 However, most of the money spent on the improvement of civil and human rights, on the reduction of conflict and alleviation of poverty, and on the protection of the environment appears to be wasted because there has been no agreement on what is the best thing to do.

 Some experts in the subject have pointed out that since there are so many social factors, and due to the resulting complexity of human dynamics, there can be no activity or practice that fits all situations.
-Consequently, the consensus seems to be that efforts should not be made to identify best practice, being that apparently there is no such thing in the field of knowledge.
+The consensus seems to be that efforts should not be made to identify best practice, being that apparently there is no such thing in the domain.

 Examples of the precarious state of affairs abound both in developed and underdeveloped countries.
 Whilst issues like discrimination, criminality, terrorism, wage stagnation and climate change are mainstays of the media in industrialized nations, UNICEF reports that every day around 20,000 children die on account of poverty, and the World Health Organization indicates that 2.5 billion people lack basic sanitation facilities.